Why Does My Heart Rate Spike When I'm Asleep?

 A common cause of a rising heart rate during sleep is a lack of oxygen, which is often brought on by obstructive sleep apnea.
 This is a condition where a person’s normal breathing frequency is reduced or sometimes flat-out stopped during sleep.
 The effort to breathe persists, but with the upper airway blocked, oxygen levels drop and carbon dioxide levels rise.

 When breathing ceases during sleep, the brain recognizes that things aren’t right, and wakes the sleeping person up, kickstarting normal breathing functions once again.
-Not only is a person’s sleep quality compromised because of OSA, these apneas also cause the heart to beat faster than usual.
+Not only is a person’s sleep quality compromised because of sleep apnea, they also cause the heart to beat faster than usual

 Heart rate and oxygen levels